ericfuerstenberg/ericfuerstenberg.cloud/content/posts/terraform-cicd-codeship.md

 - First, I created a new `/terraform` folder in my existing git repo for this project and populated it with a main.tf, provider.tf, and vars.tf.
 I used an external terraform module called [hugo-s3-cloudfront](https://registry.terraform.io/modules/fillup/hugo-s3-cloudfront/aws/4.0.0) and configured settings based on my specific implementation (variable names, region, etc).
 It took quite some time to read through the code to fully understand how it all fit together - but this was a great learning experience, especially because I'm in the process of writing my own modules for a [Wavefront alerts-as-code project](https://github.com/ericfuerstenberg/terraform-wavefront-alerts) at work.

-- After configuring the local terraform files, the next step was to create an s3 bucket `hierux-terraform` to serve as the backend to store the .tfstate file safely.
+- After configuring the local terraform files, the next step was to create an s3 bucket `ericfuerstenberg-terraform` to serve as the backend to store the .tfstate file safely.

 - Next, I created a dynamo db table to provide a state locking mechanism for the .tfvars file - we don't want anyone or anything else modifying this statefile when we're making changes to our infrastructure.